Questions & Answers

 • Improve air quality,

-With 2730 km of coastline, the largest coastline in France, powerful currents, regular winds and the largest tides in Europe, Brittany has an exceptional potential for testing, experimenting and exploiting the various sources of marine energy.
+With 2730 km of coastline, the longest coastline in France, powerful currents, regular winds and the highest tides in Europe, Brittany has exceptional potential for testing, experimenting and exploiting the different sources of water. marine energy.

-The offshore wind farm project in the Bay of Saint-Brieuc will play a key role in this strategy.
-With 496 MW of installed capacity and 1,820 GWh of annual production, the project will cover around 8% of Brittany's energy consumption.
+The Saint-Brieuc Bay offshore wind farm project is expected to find its place in this strategy.
+With 496 MW of installed capacity and 1,820 GWh of annual production, the project will cover around 8% of Breton energy consumption.

-More than 1,000 meetings have since been held with stakeholders.
+More than 1,000 meetings have since been organized with stakeholders

-For Ailes Marines, the success of the project is largely based on the appropriation of the stakes involved in building a real territorial project.
-This is why, even before the publication of the State's call for tenders in 2009, meetings were held locally with stakeholders.
+For Ailes Marines , the success of the project is largely based on the appropriation of the issues making it possible to build a real territorial project.
+This is why, even before the publication of the State's call for tenders, in 2009, meetings took place locally with the stakeholders.

-Since 11 January 2012, the date on which the tender documents were submitted to the CRE (Energy Regulation Commission), Ailes Marines has continued and stepped up its consultation actions with all the players in the area (elected officials, socio-economic players, sea users, environmental and citizen associations) and has participated in the following activitiess Numerous sporting and cultural events in Côtes-d'Armor, Brittany (la Quinocéenne, Trail Glazig, Trail Traversée de la baie, Rando tour, La Vaillante, Art Rock, Rock'n Toques, Photoreporter festival, exhibition of naval painters, underwater photography festival, Gabier du Goélo, IUT regatta, multi 50 trophies...), Brittany Sailing Clubs Cup, Trophée habitable 22, Solitaire du Figaro, Scallop Festival, Week-end AIGL, Engineering Sciences Olympiad, Salon Breizh transition, Salon Pro et Mer, Science Festival, Olympiad of trades, conferences, interventions in schools, colleges, high schools, Master etc..)
+Since January 11, 2012, date of submission of the tender file to the CRE (Energy Regulatory Commission), Ailes Marines has continued and intensified its consultation actions with all the stakeholders in the territory (elected officials, stakeholders socio-economic, sea users, environmental and citizen associations) and has participated in numerous Brioch and Costa Rican sporting and cultural events (the Quinocéenne, Trail Glazig, Trail Traversée de labay, Rando tour, La Vaillante, Art Rock, Rock'n Toques, Photoreporter festival, marine painters exhibition, underwater photography festival, Gabier du Goélo, IUT regatta, multi 50 trophies, Brittany Cup of sailing clubs, Habitable Trophy 22, Solitaire du Figaro, Scallop Festival, AIGL Weekend, Engineering Sciences Olympiad, Breizh Transition Salon, Pro et Mer Salon, Science Festival, Trades Olympiad, conferences, interventions in schools, middle schools, high schools , Master etc.)

-In total, Ailes Marines took part in nearly 1,300 meetings and events throughout the Britain territory.
+In total, Ailes Marines participated in nearly 1,300 meetings and events throughout the Briochin, Costa Rican and Breton territories.

-It is on this close dialogue that the consortium has relied to develop and define the offshore wind project in the Bay of Saint-Brieuc.
+It is on this local dialogue that the consortium relied to develop and define the Saint-Brieuc Bay offshore wind project.